ipedro/Inspector/README.md

 - Showing/hide all layers by pressing <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>9</kbd>.

 - Trigger [custom commands](#var-inspectorcommandgroups-inspectorcommandgroup--get-) with any key command you want.

-### iPhones

-Unlike the [iPhone Simulator](#ios-simulators-and-ipads), physical iPhones do not support key commands, so we need something else.

-All you need to present the inspector is to call `presentInspector(animated: _:)` form any view controller or window instance.
-And that you can achieve in all sorts of creative ways, heres some suggestions.

 ### Using built-in `inspectorBarButtonItem`